rpgreview/papersandpaychecks/cow-orkers.md

 **Animal Companion**

-With the Animal Companion perk, the character will attract the attention of any one animal appropriate to the local local, regadless of size (yes, even a whale).
+With the Animal Companion perk, the character will attract the attention of any one animal appropriate to the locale, regadless of size (yes, even a whale).
 The animal will be completely loyal to the character and will even understand instructions well above what their INT would indicate.

 **Bardic Troupe**

 See "Team Leader", *Papers & Paychecks* main rulebook.

 **Beserker Rage**

+With the Beserker Rage perk, a character may become *beserk* according to a player's declaration and The Boss's agreement that the situation can cause anger in the character.
+In an enraged state, the beserk character may temporaily increase their STR with proportional loss in INT and WIS.
+When the character wants to break out of the Beserk state they must make a WIS test with a Target Number of 7, based on their current WIS.
+Characters may go beserk once per six strategic turns.

 **Bodyguards**